bloom42/blog/content/drafts/your-life-in-a-carry-on-backpack.md

 ## Drawbacks

-I don't know if it's because I'm overly enthusiast, but I had really hard time to find those drawbacks:
+I don't know if it's because I'm overly enthusiast, but I have really hard time to find drawbacks:
 * I love to do martial arts and combat sport.
-I had to leave my stuff at my parents' home and usually need to rent/borrow stuff when abroad
+I had to leave my stuff at my parents' home and usually need to buy/rent stuff when abroad
 * your friends will see you everyday with the same clothes and may behave strangely
-* you can't travel from a hot country to a very cold one without buying a warm jacket

 ## Bag / Accessories